mrchip42k/push_swap_test/README.md

     ./push_swap/ (your project repo)
     ./this_tester/
     ```
-    > The tester's folder name is not important: change it as you like.
+    > ℹ️ The tester's folder name is not important: change it as you like.

 2. The `./checker` executable included in this repository is the one downloaded from the exercise page, **for MacOS.**